A project of the TIME'S UP Impact Lab

 The seven Time’s Up, Measure Up projects are below:

 - Let Us Exhale: Advancing an Equitable COVID-19 Recovery by Centering Black Women

 Insight Center for Community Economic Development team: Anne Price, President; Jhumpa Bhattacharya, VP of Programs and Strategies; Andrea Flynn, Senior Fellow

 This project tackles the pernicious effects of occupational segregation across four major U.S. cities.
 The study will inform COVID-19 relief efforts by improving labor market outcomes for Black women, which will, in turn, uplift all Americans.

-- The Disproportionate Impact of Unpredictable Scheduling for Women in the Workplace during COVID-19: A Pilot Assessment Using Legal Epidemiology
+- Exploring The Legal Response to Unpredictable Scheduling Burdens for Women in the Workplace

 Center for Public Health Law Research at Temple University team: Lindsay Cloud, Director of the Policy Surveillance Program; Scott Burris, Professor of Law; Sophia Mitchell, Law and Policy Analyst; DeAnna Baumle, Law and Policy Analyst; Katrina Makarova, Finance Manager

 To further study the disproportionate impact of unpredictable scheduling for women in the workplace during COVID-19, this project uses the scientific practice of legal epidemiology to analyze trends in these laws as a factor in promoting public health.

 - Examining the Exploitation, and Well-being, of the Early Care and Education Workforce